ldrobnik/10dlc/docs/10dlc.md

 10DLC stands for "10-digit long codes."
 They're phone numbers that businesses can use to send text messages in the US.

-Unlike short codes (like "56789") or toll-free numbers (like "1-800-555-1212"), 10DLCs look like regular local phone numbers (like "(555) 123-4567") .
+Unlike short codes ("56789") or toll-free numbers ("1-800-555-1212"), 10DLCs look like regular local phone numbers ("(555) 123-4567") .

 Mobile carriers in the US consider all messages (SMS and MMS) sent using a messaging provider like Wavix to be application-to-person (A2P) traffic.

 To use 10DLCs as sender IDs for application-to-person messaging, you must register your [brand](#10dlc-brand-registration) and [campaign](#10dlc-campaign-registration) with [the Campaign Registry (TCR)](https://www.campaignregistry.com/).

 :::note
-You don't need to register your brand or campaign to send messages using short codes or toll-free numbers.
+You don't need to register a brand or campaign to send messages using short codes or toll-free numbers.
 :::

 The Wavix platform allows you to register 10DLC brands and campaigns directly from the user interface.